Course Start Date

-This is a part-time face to face course.
-You will need to attend approximately 6 hours of class, over 1 day a week, for 2 years.
-As well as the in-class component, you will need to complete approximately 3 hours of other study per week.
-Part-time students attend ONE day per week, Wednesday in first year and Thursday in second year.
+This is a blended full time course.
+You will need to attend approximately 26.3 hours of class, over 4 days a week, for 16 weeks.
+As well as the in-class component, you will need to complete approximately 3 hours of other study per week (including weeks you are not attending face to face classes).

-You may also be required to complete approximately 4 hours of additional study each week outside of class hours, including research assignments.
+You may also be required to complete approximately 4 hours of additional study each week outside of class hours, including research, assessment preparation and arts practice.

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who: